 Published on in Health Tip of the Week

-For many parents who have made the decision to keep their children home this year, and for the many others whose school districts have made that decision for them, learning pods — small student groups who learn together at home — provide an opportunity for students to learn in-person with their peers, while maintaining a low risk of COVID-19 infection.
+For parents who have made the decision to keep their children home this year, learning pods — small student groups who learn together at home — provide an opportunity for students to learn in-person with their peers, while maintaining a low risk of COVID-19 infection.

 Whether you’ve decided to partner with other families to share teaching responsibilities, have hired a full-time teacher to supervise online learning or teach the school’s curriculum, or plan to supplement your school’s virtual curriculum with in-person enrichment activities such as camps or arts organizations — it’s important to keep in mind that anytime you increase your family’s social network, you increase your risk of exposure.

 Experts caution that as long as COVID-19 is in the community, there is always a chance of transmission.
 However, if each family in your learning pod practices similar safety precautions and maintains low-risk activities outside of the learning pod, the risk of the group’s exposure is minimized.

 Here are a few helpful tips to keep your learning pod students and teachers safe this year.

 One way to think about your learning pod is as an extension of your family.
 Just like all the members of your household follow the same safety guidelines, it’s important that all the families in your learning pod have similar expectations around safety behaviors.

 Before forming a learning pod, have an honest conversation with the other families involved.
 Some questions to ask are:

 - Are we going to do daily symptom checks?

 - What is the plan if someone gets sick?

 - Are we all going to wear masks?